ionic-team/capacitor-docs/docs/main/getting-started/with-ionic.md

 ---

 # Using Capacitor with Ionic Framework

+Capacitor does not require Ionic Framework in order to build apps.
+However, developers may find the [large collection](https://ionicframework.com/docs/components) of Ionic UI components helpful in order to build a high-quality app.

 Capacitor can quickly be installed directly into any new or existing Ionic app by using the [Ionic CLI](https://ionicframework.com/docs/cli).

 ## Installing Capacitor in a new Ionic Project